7.3.0-RC3 Release Notes

 Graal VM Native Images

 A CAS server installation and deployment process can be tuned to build and run as a Graal VM native image.
+We continue to polish native runtime hints.
 The collection of end-to-end browser tests based on Puppeteer have selectively switched to build and verify Graal VM native images and we plan to extend the coverage to all such scenarios in the coming releases.

 Testing Strategy